 The Square Robot team say they have been very happy with the fruits of the relationship, which has been enhanced by the close proximity of the Square Robot and Nortek offices in Boston’s port area.

-“It’s really nice to have a vendor where you can just knock on their door when you have a problem and get an instant response.
-Often the vendor is a country away, and you have to ship materials back and forth,” says Underwood.
+“It’s really nice to have a vendor where you can just pick up the phone when you have a problem and get an instant response,” says Underwood.

 Fine-tuning the DVL for a harsh and challenging environment

 The DVL1000 needs to be mounted in such a way that its beams are not blocked by other parts of the robot when working close to the tank floor, so its compact form was a major asset.
 The team also determined that there was no need to house the Nortek DVL in any extra protective casing, as it was made from materials that were compatible with the various fluids in which the robot operates.

 The DVL1000 was tested at various heights, with adjustments made to reduce the amount of noise produced by the steel surfaces of a tank in measurements.